63OR63/zonepaq/README.md

 ## Usage

-1. **Open ZonePaq Toolkit** and go to the **Settings** menu.
+1. **Open ZonePaq Toolkit**.
+On first launch you will be prompted to install all needed tools.

-2. Make sure the paths are set correctly.
-At a minimum, you need to set paths for:
-    - **repak_cli**
-    - Either **KDiff3** or **WinMerge**

-3. Once your settings are configured, click **Save** and follow the on-screen instructions.

-**Note:** It’s highly recommended to unpack the vanilla game files for better merging experience.
-Unpacking `pakchunk0-Windows.pak` should be sufficient.
-Game file are encrypted, so **AES decryption key** is included for this purpose.
-If the key changes in the future, you can retrieve the working one using [AESDumpster](https://github.com/GHFear/AESDumpster) and update it in **ZonePaq Toolkit** settings.
+2. Follow the hints that are built-in in GUI.
+You can disable them in the settings once you're acquianted with the workflow.

+3. IF you wish to change any settings, go to the **Settings** menu by clicking the **cog button** on main screens.

 ## Troubleshooting

-- If you encounter any errors after changing settings, you can reset them to default by deleting the `settings.ini` file located in the same folder as the app.
+- If you encounter any errors, start from resetting settings to default by deleting the `zonepaq/settings.ini` file.
+- Installed tools are located in `zonepaq/tools`.
-- If you get some bug, please include latest logs from `logs/zonepaq.log` file in your report.
+- If you get some bug, please open an issue on GitHub and include `logs/zonepaq.log` file contents in your report.

 ## FAQ